 Is Slander in the Workplace Legal?

-Written by Cooper and Friedman on February 20, 2018
+Written by Cooper & Friedman PLLC on February 20, 2018

 At some point in everyone’s adult life, they encounter an issue in the workplace.
 For some, the issue involves the boss and a clash of personalities.
 For others, it is a co-worker with a vendetta that becomes a problem for them.
 No matter what the issue is, if it is affecting your productivity and making your time at work miserable, it may be worth taking legal action.
 However, it is important to know what kind of abuse you are experiencing — slander or libel being two — and what can be done in court.

 Defamation is the legal term that lawyers use to refer to the act of injuring or ruining one person’s reputation or name.
 Defamation has two components: libel and slander.
 Libel refers to any visual materials that cause injury to a person’s reputation or character.
 Slander, on the other hand, refers to spoken statements that are false or injurious.
 Slander is a civil act, not a criminal act, which means it is settled in civil court.
 This also means that the person who committed the crime can be sued, but not criminally charged.

 Slander is a difficult crime to prove which makes it hard to take to court.
 And gossip, in both written and spoken forms, is not a crime.
 Therefore in the workplace it is legal, but can lead to court proceedings if it does injure a person’s reputation and can be proven.
 While it may technically be legal, slander can lead to civil court proceedings.

 There are steps a slander victim will need to take to increase their chances of winning a lawsuit.
 These steps include:

 - Collecting as much evidence as possible.
 Since slander is spoken defamation, evidence is most often witness statements from co-workers.